Robot-Specific Blocks#

 motor velocity#

-The motor velocity block returns the current rotational speed of the motor in a range from -100% to 100%.
+The motor velocity reporter block reports how fast the motor is spinning, as a percentage from -100% to 100%.

 ([ClawMotor v] velocity in [% v] :: custom-motion)